ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     > **Note**: The **msl_SAPHana_HN1_HDB00** resource does not automatically add **hdb1-1** as the passive node.
 This is expected, since the **AUTOMATED_REGISTER** parameter of the resource is set to **false**.

-1. Wait until the **hdb1-1** Azure VM is running, switch to the duplicate SSH session and run the following to connect to that Azure VM via its private IP address:
+1. Wait until the **hdb1-1** Azure VM is running, switch to the SSH session to the **hb1-0** Azure VM, and type `exit` to return to the SSH session to the Linux jumpbox Azure VM.

+1. From within the SSH session to the Linux jumpbox Azure VM, connect to the **hdb1-1** Azure VM running HANA by using its private IP address:

     ```sh
     ssh azureadm@10.101.1.11